slserpent/bl-sdk.github.io/index.md

         "[Latest Version]": "[Version Link]",
         "[Old Version]": "[Old Version Link]"
       },
-      "[OPTIONAL] requirements": {
+      "[Optional] requirements": {
         "[Requirement]": "(>=, ==, <=)[VERSION]"
       },
       "license": "[Optional] See: https://github.com/bl-sdk/bl-sdk.github.io/blob/main/scripts/GenerateModDocs.py#L12 for available options", "date": "[Optional] An ISO8601 formatted date time string" }
-  ]
+  ],
+  "[Optional] defaults": {
+    "authors": "[Mod Author]",
+    "source": "[Mod Source]",
+    "supports":  ["[Supported Games ie `[\"BL2\", \"TPS\"]`]"],
+    "license": "See: https://github.com/bl-sdk/bl-sdk.github.io/blob/main/scripts/GenerateModDocs.py#L12 for available options",
+    "types": ["[Mod Types]"],
   }
+}
 ```
-If you want to add more mods to be displayed in the database, add to the `mods` array following the same format
+If you want to add more mods to be displayed in the database, add to the `mods` array following the same format.
+If you're tired of constantly typing in your mods `"authors": "MY NAME"`, you can add/create the `defaults` object and define your author name, etc there instead and remove it from the mod objects.
+Mod object properties take priority over the defaults so if you have `"authors": "test1234"` in a mod object but your default is `"authors": "this is my name"`, the mod's author will be `test1234`.

+If you're wanting to link to a different mod on the database without making it a requirement or something, you'll want to remove all non-alphanumeric characters.
+For example: `mod-name: "Sanity Saver"` gets saved as `SanitySaver.md` so when linking to it from another page, you'll want to do `[Sanity Saver](SanitySaver)`

 Then you can make a [Pull Request](https://github.com/bl-sdk/bl-sdk.github.io/pulls) and edit `https://github.com/bl-sdk/bl-sdk.github.io/blob/master/scripts/RepoInfo.json` to include the **direct** link to your hosted JSON file.